Hawaii hotspot: Movement

 Hawaiian volcanoes drift northwest from the hotspot at a rate of about 5–10 cm a year.
 The hotspot has migrated south by about 800 km relative to the Emperor chain.
-Paleomagnetic studies support this conclusion based on changes in Earth's magnetic field, a picture of which was engrained in the rocks at the time of their solidification, showing that these seamounts formed at higher latitudes than present-day Hawaii.
+Paleomagnetic studies support this conclusion based on changes in Earth's magnetic field, as captured in the orientation of magnetically susceptible mineral grains imprinted on igneous rocks during crystallization of the different rock bodies, showing that these seamounts formed at higher latitudes than present-day Hawaii.
 Prior to the bend, the hotspot migrated an estimated 7 cm per year; the rate of movement changed at the time of the bend to about 9 cm per year.
 The Ocean Drilling Program provided most of the current knowledge about the drift.
 The 2001 expedition drilled six seamounts and tested the samples to determine their original latitude, and thus the characteristics and speed of the hotspot's drift pattern in total.

 Each successive volcano spends less time actively attached to the plume.
 The large difference between the youngest and oldest lavas between Emperor and Hawaiian volcanoes indicates that the hotspot's velocity is increasing.
 For example, Kohala, the oldest volcano on Hawaiʻi island, is one million years old and last erupted 120,000 years ago, a period of just under 900,000 years; whereas one of the oldest, Detroit Seamount, experienced 18 million or more years of volcanic activity.

 The oldest volcano in the chain, Meiji Seamount, perched on the edge of the Aleutian Trench, formed 85 million years ago.
 At its current velocity, the seamount will be destroyed within a few million years, as the Pacific Plate slides under the Eurasian Plate.
 It is unknown whether the seamount chain has been subducting under the Eurasian Plate, and whether the hotspot is older than Meiji Seamount, as any older seamounts have since been destroyed by the plate margin.
 It is also possible that a collision near the Aleutian Trench had changed the velocity of the Pacific Plate, explaining the hotspot chain's bend; the relationship between these features is still being investigated.